ibukunakinbami/registration-form-fcc/README.md

-# registration-form-fcc is a project fron Freecodecamp
+# registration-form-fcc is a project from Freecodecamp